818ajian/doc/notebook/2-AP/Antenna.md

 # Description of antennas

-PyLayers has a very rich set of tools for handling antenna radiation pattern.
+PyLayers has a rich set of tools for handling antenna radiation pattern.
 Antennas can be described in different manners and read from different specific file formats.

 The description goes from a simple antenna gain formula to a full polarization description, compressed or not, using scalar or vector spherical harmonics decomposition.